JackDotJS/node-studio/README.md

 </div>

+> (Originally posted to Discord on March 13, 2022)
+>
+> A few months ago, I discovered a web API that allows you to synthesize audio via JavaScript, and it got me thinking of this crazy idea to try making a full-fledged, digital audio workstation with it.
+I originally wanted to make a self-contained website out of this idea, but I'm too pea-brained to work around browser restrictions.
+I'm now attempting to build a desktop application using Tauri.

-**Node Studio** is a powerful, free, and fully open-source desktop music production app, designed with the goal of making music creation simple and intuitive.
+**Node Studio** is a powerful, free, and fully open-source desktop music production app, designed to makE music creation simple and intuitive.

 The major goals of this project include:
 - Extensive customization options (including themes and plugin support)